auth0-lab/mdl/README.md

     issuerMDoc = new MDoc([document]).encode();
   }

-  //This is what the DEVICE does to generate a response {
+  // This is what the DEVICE does to generate a response:
+  {
     deviceResponseMDoc = await DeviceResponse.from(issuerMDoc)
       .usingPresentationDefinition(PRESENTATION_DEFINITION_1)
       .usingHandover([mdocGeneratedNonce, clientId, responseUri, verifierGeneratedNonce])
-      .authenticateWithSignature(devicePrivateKey)
+      .authenticateWithSignature(devicePrivateKey, 'ES256')
       .sign();
   }
 })();